rcbops/CephAIO/README.md

 ` ansible-playbook -i inventory cleanup.yml `

 If the containers and drives are created but the installation of ceph fails then ` cleanup.yml ` will stop and destory the containers then remove the 3 partitions from the external drive and then run the ' shred ` command.
-This ability to basically reset the host back to clean state with minimum effort if an error installing ceph happens.
+This provides the ability to reset the host back to a clean state if an error installing ceph happens.

+### Tests

+The directory  **tests** contains information on how to test the success of some installed components.

 TO DO:

 - Add variable to control the number of osds deployed
 - Add variable to remove the hardcoded /dev/xvdb